top of page

 The injury involved a severe sprain to the neck and upper back, with nerve irritation causing pain radiating down both arms.
 I was also suffering from severe headaches and widespread pain throughout my upper back, particularly in the cervical and thoracic regions.
 At times the pain was borderline unbearable, especially at night, when the nervous system seemed to amplify every signal.
 This kind of injury had the usual symptoms: stiffness, tiredness, disturbed sleep, and a feeling that the whole body was stressed.

 Because of the remoteness of the location, the decision about what to do next had to be made carefully.
-Immediate evacuation to a hospital would have involved a day-long and physically demanding journey down the mountain, followed by waiting, assessment, and imaging in a busy medical facility.
-Instead, after considering the mechanics of the crash, the protective equipment I was wearing, the symptoms I was experiencing, and my ability to move and function, I made the decision to rest completely for several days before attempting that journey.
+Immediate evacuation to a hospital would have involved a day-long and physically demanding journey down the mountain, followed by waiting, assessment, and imaging in a busy medical facility, plus language challenges (I do not speak Spanish and very few of the locals spoke any level of English).
+Instead, drawing on my experience in emergency medicine, including considering the mechanics of the crash, the protective equipment I was wearing, the symptoms I was experiencing, and my ability to move and function, I made the decision to rest completely onsite in a cabin for several days before attempting that journey.
+In any other circumstances, it would have been the immediate evacuation by ambulance to the nearest hospital.
+What I am saying here is this: My circumstances were exceptional and unusual.
+Get medical help for anything other than minor injuries.

 For the first week, I was largely confined to bed.
 Even rolling over was a major effort, and getting up to go to the bathroom required assistance.
-During this time, especially the first 24 to 36 hours, I watched closely for any signs of getting worse.
-These signs included getting weaker, getting worse, having trouble remembering things, having a lot of headaches, or losing control of my bladder or bowels.
+During this time, especially the first 24 to 36 hours, Alofa and I watched closely for any signs of getting worse than would be the normal course of these kinds of injuries.
+Signs to look for include getting weaker, signs of paralysis, having trouble remembering things, getting worse headaches, or losing control of my bladder or bowels.
 My symptoms gave me confidence that the injury, although severe and disabling, was stable.
 For pain medication, I had to make use of what little choice there was from the village's general store.
 This included the Chilean versions of Panadol, Ibuprofen, and a Diclofenac cream — not ideal, but better than nothing.

 Only once stabilised — a week later — did I make the long journey to hospital for imaging and medical assessment.
 The scans confirmed there was no fracture or instability, but there was significant soft tissue injury and nerve irritation.
 Even so, the journey, the waiting, and the images left me very tired, even though I was very physically fit and could handle pain quite well.
 In hindsight, it was the right thing to let the body calm down first, stabilise, and delay the journey until it could be done safer.
 Of additional interest is my vocal chords are affected with my voice noticeably weak on some days and when I am tiring.